jaikishantulswani/jsleak/README.md

+**Changes**

+In this change the tool look for secrets on the go whenever a new link found.

 ### Description

 I was developing jsleak during most of my free time for my own need.It is easy-to-use command-line tool designed to uncover secrets and links in JavaScript files or source code.
 The jsleak was inspired by [Linkfinder](https://github.com/GerbenJavado/LinkFinder) and regexes are collected from multiple sources.